Check out our article: The 6 Keys to SaaS Success In China

 ICP Commercial – This ICP license gives its holder the legal ability to accept payments online, which will include your SaaS enterprise.
 These numbers follow the format 京ICP证12345678号 .

-Websites that do not have an ICP record cannot be accessed in Mainland China.
+Websites that do not have an ICP record may be blocked in Mainland China.
 You can see the ICP license numbers for any Chinese website at the bottom of the front webpage, where they are required to be displayed:

-I need an ICP license for China.
+I need an ICP Beian (ICP Filing) for China.
 How can I get one?

 Your website does not need to go live prior to applying for the license, but you will need to first obtain a local hosting provider, to whom you will submit the required documentation (these can vary from province to province):